byronpendason/byronpendason.github.io/young_penda.md

 "Only that he's been in that swamp since before your father gave me this town.
 The people here told me about him when I arrived, that he attacked every full moon.
 We tried many things to stop his attacks, but nothing worked until we started huddling together in the mead hall every night."

+The thegn was silent for a moment, as if considering his next words carefully.
+He hesitantly said, "Deep in the woods to the south of town, there is an old witch's hut.
+It is said that the witch has been there since before I've even been alive.
+She may know more about this ettin."

 "Then that's where I shall go!"
 Penda declared.

 * * *

 With Sunne's first rays, Penda set off for the witch's hut.
 It was an uneventful trip, and he made it to the hut at about noon.
 He walked up to the door, and gave it three hard knocks.
-The door swung open.
+The door swung open, as of it's own accord."

 "Penda," came a voice from within, "The son of Pybba, the future king of Mercia, hail!"

-These words confused Penda. *Future king of Mercia?* he thought, *She's either sucking up, or she's insane!*
+*Future king of Mercia?* Penda thought, *She's either sucking up, or she's insane!*

 "Are you going to come in, or are you just going to stand out there questioning my sanity?"

 Penda stepped into the doorway, and looked around.
 He thought of his father's words, *Enter every strange doorway carefully, observe what's inside before entering.
-You never know what enemy could be inside.*
+You never know what enemy could be hiding there.*

 "A wise man, King Pybba was," the witch said, "Does my humble abode pass your test?"

 "So now you're reading my thoughts?"
 Penda asked.

-"I've been having dreams the last several weeks," the witch replied, "I've seen much of your life, and even some of your futures.
+"I've been having dreams these last several weeks," the witch replied, "I've seen much of your life, and even some of your futures.
 With that kind of knowledge, reading your thoughts from your body language is child's play!"

 "My futures?"
 Penda asked incredulously, "As in more than one?"